If you want to boost your skills in planning lessons and courses, this is the perfect place to get started.

 - Video: Why is differentiation important?
 (3 minutes)

 This is the first short video in our 'Understanding differentiation' series.
 Rachael Roberts considers the importance of understanding learners and including differentiation in the classroom.
 This ensures all learners are supported and challenged in the right ways.
-Explore all the videos in the series here:
+Watch the first part of the series below.

 - Article: The basics of lesson planning (10 minutes)